zk182/cinema/README.md

 you may also check [.env example](.env.example)

-# start
+# Start

 ```
 docker compose up
 ```

-Make sure to have this [keyfile](./keyfile) at root with permissions to read
+- Make sure to have this [keyfile](./keyfile) at root with permissions to read

-In case you have any problems connecting to the mongodb replica set, like resolving `host.docker.internal`, add
+- In case you have any problems connecting to the mongodb replica set, like resolving `host.docker.internal`, add
 `127.0.0.1 host.docker.internal`
 in your `/etc/hosts` file